Fast Intra-kernel Isolation and Security with IskiOS

 \subsubsection{Shadow Stack Implementation}

-Our second compiler plugin transforms every callsite to save the return address on the shadow stack and every function epilogue to use the return value on the shadow stack as described in Section~\ref{section:usecases:shadow}.
-To support our new calling convention, we also modified the LLVM code generator to reserve register \texttt{\%r10}.
+Our second compiler plugin transforms every callsite to save the return address on the shadow stack and every function epilogue to use the return value on the shadow stack as Section~\ref{section:usecases:shadow} describes.
+To support our new calling convention, we modified the compiler to reserve register \texttt{\%r10}.